ablaom/MLJTuning.jl/README.md

 #### Range types

 A type definition is required for each range object a tuning strategy should like to handle.
-The following range types are provided by MLJBase (re-exported by MLJTuning):
+The following range types are available out-of-the box (re-exported from MLJBase):

 - The one-dimensional range types `NumericRange` and `OrdinalRange` (subtypes of `ParamRange`)